An arm lift can be done in a hospital or an outpatient surgical facility.

-Your doctor will likely recommend applying silicone-based or other ointments to your incisions for the next six months to promote healing.
+Your doctor will likely recommend applying sunscreen to your incisions for the next six months or until pinkness fades to prevent dark discoloration.
 Be sure to carefully follow his or her directions.

 After an arm lift, contact your doctor immediately if you have:

 June 25, 2015

 - Redness of the skin and fever

 - Neligan PC.
 Upper limb contouring.
 In: Plastic Surgery.
 Vol. 7.
 3rd ed.
 London, England: Elsevier Saunders; 2013. http://www.clinicalkey.com.
 Accessed June 8, 2015.

 - Arm lift.
 American Society of Plastic Surgeons. http://www.plasticsurgery.org/cosmetic-procedures/arm-lift.html.
 Accessed June 8, 2015.

 - Hurwitz D. Brachioplasty.
 Clinics in Plastic Surgery.
 2014;41:745.

 - Bite U (expert opinion).
 Mayo Clinic, Rochester, Minn.
 June 11, 2015.